Fitzpatrick tied with Zalatoris for US Open lead

 Saturday is called 'moving day' in the majors but most of the movement was in the wrong direction as Brookline, the USGA and mother nature combined to serve up a brutal test that even the best in the world struggled to deal with.

-Only seven players finished under par for the round on a day as much about temperament as talent with bogeys unavoidable.
+Only seven players finished under par for the round on a blustery day that was as much about temperament as talent with bogeys unavoidable.
 It was all too much for overnight leader Collin Morikawa.
-The reigning Open champion signed for a ruinous seven-over round of 77 to fall out of contention at two over.
+The reigning Open champion signed for a ruinous seven-over round of 77 to fall away and finish on two over.

-Zalatoris and Fitzpatrick both came close at the US PGA Championship last month, with Fitzpatrick also playing in the final group at Southern Hills, while Zalatoris lost in a play-off to Justin Thomas.
+Zalatoris and Fitzpatrick both went close at the US PGA Championship last month, with Fitzpatrick, who played in the final group at Southern Hills, finishing joint fifth, while Zalatoris lost in a play-off to Justin Thomas.

 They both now have another chance to win their first major, but behind them they have the defending champion, the Masters champion and a four-time major winner desperate for more.